 Running cost Anually around£40 (to replace batteries every 3 months or so.)

-it is recommended the camera is mounted on an 3-4 metre length of substantial 50 mm iron stake cemented into the ground leaving around 2.5 metre “or more” to attach the camera.
-Should you require advice on setting up positioning etc please contact me firstname.lastname@example.org BEFORE spending any money !!
-Thecamera costs quoted have a limited recording rangr of 5 metres, longer range cameras are available buy cost at least double money !
+It is thoroughly recommended the camera is mounted on an 3-4 metre length of substantial 50 mm angle iron stake cemented into the ground leaving around 2.5 metre “or more” to attach the camera.
+Should you require advice on setting up positioning etc please contact me email@example.com BEFORE spending any money !!
+Thecamera costs (£180 quoted have a limited recording range, longer range cameras UP TO 25 Yards are available buy cost (£300 plus) at least double money !

 A good lock securely fitted makes it much more challenging to gain entry.

 Walking round the plots recently, it is clear some people take this issue more seriously than others

 A good lock (Preferably the discus style) from a reputable maker should cost around £18-25 Those Illustrated are "Abus" 70mm